dweltstorm/scripts/fake-kiosk/README.md

 [<img src="../resources/install-script.png" width=25%>](./script.user.js?raw=true)

 3. On the page that opens up, click install.
-The script is now running and ready to use.
-## How to use
-Open any website and see the fake kiosk bar in action!
+Now go into fullscreen mode on your browser so that it looks just like the kiosk